When is the best time of year to get married?

 13 MARCH 2017 – Tips and Articles – by Lucas Kraus

 Your engaged!
 Congratulations!
-Next you will start to think about what time of the year you will get married.
+Next you will start planning and to think about what time of the year you will get married.
 Some couples may base this upon factors such as convenience for guests, price and logistics.
 Other couples may set their date according to the weather.
 This article will discuss when is the best time of year to get married based on the weather and light.

 Over the years, wedding traditions have altered.
 For example, it was nearly unheard of for people to get married on a Friday or Sunday, now it is very common (I have even photographed weddings on Mondays, Wednesdays and Thursdays).
 Another tradition that has altered is the time of year people get married.